|Colorful Spring Wildflowers on Coyote Hills

 Map: Click here for interactive Google Map showing location of and extensive hiking trails on Coyote Hills

-More detailed Park Map with hiking trails can be seen here.
+More detailed Park Map with hiking trails can be seen here and here.

 This large park is located along the eastern shore of San Francisco Bay near Fremont, Union City, and Newark